mdsteiner/EFAtools/README.md

 #> ✓ The overall KMO value for your data is marvellous with 0.916.
 #>   These data are probably suitable for factor analysis.
 #>
-#> ── Number of factors suggested by the different factor
+#> ── Number of factors suggested by the different facto
 #>
 #> ◌ Comparison data: NA
 #> ◌ Empirical Kaiser criterion: 2